nate-yocom/xac-assist/README.md

 The XaC-Assist solves both of these with features like:

 - Use any input joystick supported by the Linux kernel (including newer models of the 3D Pro)
-- Re-map buttons on the external joystick (i.e. make the trigger look like A, or B etc)
-- Re-map axes on the external joystick
 - Ignore any / all buttons (avoid accidental clicks!)
 - Ignore any / all axes (avoid accidental movement)
 - Simulate axis movement to compensate for jitter (Reduce/remove accidental scroll, slide, or over-movement!)
+- Scale axis movement so larger movement of the joystick results in smaller movement emitted to the XaC

 ### More on Axes Compensation